 December 13, 8:00 PM, D'var Torah by Rabbi Garroway

-December 14, 12:00 PM, Saturday lunch: "Inside the Mind of God: Influences on Ancient Jews and Christians"
+December 14, 12:00 PM, Saturday Lunch & Learn: "Inside the Mind of God: Influences on Ancient Jews and Christians"

-December 14, 7:30 PM, Saturday night: "Jewish Views on Christianity: Ancient Through Modern Times"
+December 14, 7:30 PM, Saturday Dessert Reception: "Jewish Views on Christianity: Ancient Through Modern Times"

-December 15, 11:00 AM, Sunday morning: "Christian Views on Judaism: Ancient Through Modern Times"
+December 15, 11:00 AM, Sunday Brunch Buffet: "Christian Views on Judaism: Ancient Through Modern Times"

 ONGOING PROGRAMS